Cyber-Duck/Mail-Grasp/README.md

 ##Usage
 Add the `InteractsWithEmails` to your test class.
 That's it!
-The custom Mailer will be swapped as soon as the visit() method has been called.
-If your testClass doesn't use the build in `InteractsWithPages` method, the custom mailer should be manually enabled by calling
 ```
-MailGrasp::swap();
+use \Cyberduck\MailGrasp\Testing\InteractsWithEmails;
 ```
+The custom mailer will be initialised as soon as the visit() method is called.

 ###seeEmails
-It checks if exactly `$count` emails have been sent.
+It checks if exactly `$count` emails have been sent or enqueued.

 ```
 $this->visit('/route/which/sends/2/emails')